 Memory care provides housing and 24-hour care for seniors with Alzheimer’s disease and other forms of dementia.
 These communities often have unique layouts and programs to improve quality of life, prevent wandering, and slow the progress of cognitive decline.

 Memory care activities differ from those offered in independent and assisted living in that they’re designed to meet each resident’s social needs at every stage of dementia.
-Many activities are therapeutic and strive to keep seniors both calm and engaged as they connect with memories from the past.
+Many activities are therapeutic and strive to keep seniors calm and engaged as they connect with memories from the past.

 Some of these pastimes include: